warengonzaga/awesome-thirdweb/README.md

 - [CareerUp Job Website](https://careerdev.vercel.app/)- Careerup is a web3 based job apllication dapp, where user get to list a job, or apply for a specifiic job, while employer can also host video interviews for the selected candidate on the dapp.
 - [Inmate Tate](https://www.inmatetate.com) - A collection of 12,345 inmate tate nfts, convicted to the blockchain for eternity.
 - [Moonapes Yacht Club](https://www.moonapesnft.xyz) - They're a collection of 3,333 utility-enabled PFPs that feature a richly diverse and unique pool of rarity-powered traits.
+- [Imagination Monsters]([https://bridgette.one](https://www.imaginationmonsters.com/)) - Imagination Monsters is the first collection of a multi-part series designed by artist and engineer Chris Campbell.
+Come join a community of positive, encouraging and supportive people.
 - _Have a project built on thirdweb?
 Submit now!_ 🥺

 ## 📜 Smart Contracts